8 warm places to go for Christmas around the world

-(CNN) — This is for you if: You love to celebrate Christmas.
+(CNN) — This list is for you if: You love to celebrate Christmas.
 You love to travel.
 And you love to stay warm.

 And the great thing about this?
 You don't have to compromise on any of these desires!

-On this big ol' planet of ours, you can enjoy the merry holiday, indulge your wanderlust and avoid cold, wintry weather all at the same time.
+On this big ol' planet of ours, you can enjoy the merry holiday, indulge your wanderlust and avoid cold, wintry weather (looking at you US arctic blast of December 2022) all at the same time.

 We've studied the globe and found eight places that are big on Christmas celebrations but regularly deliver temperatures in the spring to summer range in December.

-Note: This article was first published in 2019 and updated for 2022.